Dj-Viking/Nomadica/README.md

 ## Directions for Future Development
 * Comparison to searched country's poverty line
-* Comparison to searched country's overall median income
+* Create buttons to allow users to easily convert median salary and median household income figures to common currencies (USD, EUR, GBP, JPY, CAD, AUD)
 * Allow users to save a "home country" through local storage and convert all search results to their home country's currency as well

 ## Authors